-Returns a string representing an identifier that is unique for the combination of the receiver and the HTML document origin.
-The identifier shall use a character set that is restricted to alphanumeric characters and the hyphen.
+Returns either a string representing a distinctive identifier that is unique for the combination of the terminal and the HTML document origin or a status code.
+The distinctive identifier shall use a character set that is restricted to alphanumeric characters and the hyphen.
+The status code shall be a number preceded by the '#' character.